secondVariety/accordion/README.md

 ## Description

 I have intentionally avoided all preprocessors and build tools and created this accordion with just CSS, HTML and JS.
+I have included utility classes which I would see as being used by this component and others.

 ### Browsers